 |If you enjoy this, the entire AOC Sunday Report is RIGHT HERE!|

-brought the Collect, Epistle and Gospel together because as is always the case there is a unifying message in the Scripture for this Sunday.
+Today’s sermon brought the Collect, Epistle and Gospel together because as is always the case there is a unifying message in the Scripture for this Sunday.

 The First Sunday in Advent

 God, give us grace that we may cast away the works of darkness, and put upon us the armour of light, now in the time of this mortal life, in which thy Son Jesus Christ came to visit us in great humility; that in the last day, when he shall come again in his glorious majesty to judge both the quick and the dead, we may rise to the life immortal, through him who liveth and reigneth with thee and the Holy Ghost, now and ever.
 Amen

 ¶ This Collect is to be repeated every day, after the other Collects in Advent, until Christmas Day.

 Today’s Collect, like almost all of them, starts out asking God’s Grace, His Help, His intervention to allow us to turn our backs on evil and our own desires that we might make His Desire our desire.
 If you will understand how much we fall short in our “natural” desire, you will understand that to cast off the works of darkness and don the armour of light, we must turn to Christ, who came to visit us, born in a simple and humble inn in Bethlehem.
 As His manner of birth, we must be humble as well, not boastful and proud like the rich

 , but meek and lowly, to embrace light and cast off the works of darkness.
 Though He came in a rather humble manner, He shall return in a glorious and majestic manner, a rather stark contrast to His original incarnation, leaving no doubt who has come to lead us.